z0mt3c/f1-telemetry-client/README.md

 This is a TypeScript UDP client and telemetry parser for EA - Codemaster's F1 23, F1 22, F1 2021, F1 2020, F1 2019 and F1 2018, that enables the consumption of such information.

+This project has originally been developed by and was forked from [@racehub-io](https://github.com/racehub-io).
+The original source is located at [@racehub-io/f1-telemetry-client](https://github.com/racehub-io/f1-telemetry-client).

 ## Installing

 ```